Javadyakuza/TIP3-Docs/Deployments/External/Mint.md

 :::danger

-Please note that if the  `Notify`  parameter is set to true for the transaction, any change will be sent back to the sender's  `tokenWallet`  contract.
-Therefore, if you wish to receive the change back into your  `account contract` , please leave the  `Notify`  checkbox unchecked.
+Please be aware that if the `Notify` parameter is set to true for the transaction, any change will be sent back to the sender's `tokenWallet` contract.
+Therefore, if you prefer to receive the change back into your `account contract`, please ensure that the `Notify` checkbox remains unchecked.
 :::